Jonas Mačiulis: Professional career

 On 24 April 2012, he signed with the Italian team Montepaschi Siena for the rest of the season.

 On 24 July 2012, he signed a one-year deal with the Greek League team Panathinaikos.
 On 22 July 2013, he extended his contract for two more years.
 On 12 June 2014 he was waived.

 On 26 July 2014, he signed a two-year deal with Real Madrid.
 In the 2014–15 season, Real Madrid won the EuroLeague, after defeating Olympiacos, by a score of 78–59, in the EuroLeague Final game.
 Real Madrid eventually finished the season winning the Spanish League championship, after a 3–0 series sweep in the Spanish League finals series against Barcelona.
 With that trophy, Real Madrid won the triple crown.
-He was also voted Lithuanian Player of the Year, for the first time in his career, in 2015, along with Gintarė Petronytė.
+He was also voted Lithuanian Basketball Player of the Year, for the first time in his career, in 2015, along with Gintarė Petronytė.
 On 21 May 2016 he signed a new "2+1" contract with the Real Madrid.

 On 2 March 2018, he agreed to the termination of the contract with the Real Madrid.

 On 6 March 2018, Mačiulis signed with Lokomotiv Kuban of the Russian VTB United League.
 On 10 July 2018, Mačiulis and Lokomotiv officially parted ways.
 He signed with AEK Athens on 9 August 2018.
-Mačiulis signed a contract extension on August 2, 2020.
+Mačiulis signed a contract extension on 2 August 2020.

+On 9 September 2021, Mačiulis announced his retirement from professional basketball.